Can Poor Sleep Cause Heart Problems?

 - Plaque buildup

-According to a study from the National Institute of Health, people who sleep less than six hours per night are 66% more likely to have hypertension than those who get seven to eight hours per night.
+According to a study from the National Institute of Health, people who get less than six hours of sleep per night are 66% more likely to have hypertension than those who get seven to eight hours.
 As a baseline, the American Heart Association recommends seven to nine hours of sleep.

 Poor sleep is also linked to these health conditions:

-- Mental health: Poor sleep can impact your mood, which affects work and home life and can lead to, or worsen, anxiety and depression.
+- Mental health disorders: Poor sleep impacts your mood, which affects work and home life and can lead to, or worsen, anxiety and depression.
 These conditions are both risk factors for heart disease.

 As your heart works overtime, it can cause tiredness, shortness of breath and feeling worn out.
-These symptoms are all signs of fatigue, one of the most common symptoms of congestive heart failure.
+These symptoms are all signs of fatigue, a common sign of congestive heart failure.

 People who use a CPAP regularly show improvements in physical functioning, mood, sleepiness, pain and miss fewer workdays.
 Sleep apnea treatment, combined with heart failure treatment, may reverse a person's existing heart damage by improving cardiac function.

-In one study, sleep apnea patients were treated for an average of six months with a CPAP and then given a follow-up echocardiogram.
-The scan revealed much of the heart damage had been reversed.
+In one study, sleep apnea patients were treated with a CPAP machine for about six months and then given a follow-up echocardiogram.
+The scan showed much of the heart damage had reversed.

-A person’s sleeping position isn’t considered to be a risk factor for heart disease or other cardiovascular problems.
-While studies show people with heart failure often avoid sleeping on their left side, there’s no evidence this sleeping position causes heart problems.
+There’s limited evidence linking your sleeping position to your heart health.
+While studies show people with heart failure often avoid sleeping on their left side, it doesn’t mean this sleeping position puts you at higher risk for heart problems.

-Determining if it’s better to sleep on your right or left side depends on your health conditions.
-The left side may provide more benefits for people who are pregnant or experience gastroesophageal reflux disease (GERD).
+The left side is better for people who are pregnant or those with gastroesophageal reflux disease (GERD).

 It's possible to have a heart attack while sleeping.
 Lifestyle changes are key to protecting your heart health, such as: